SummerOfBitcoin/code-challenge-2024-ayushj05/SOLUTION.md

 ## Future Improvement
 This mining program only mines transactions that are of the type p2pkh, p2wpkh, and p2sh (excluding p2sh-p2ms and p2sh-p2wsh).
 So, one possible improvement on this assignment is implementing the verification of p2tr, p2wsh and p2ms (and hence, p2sh-p2ms and p2sh-p2wsh as well) transactions.

+Also, I haven't done any sanity checks in this assignment.
+This needs to be implemented if in case the transaction has contradictory fields (Example: `scriptpubkey_type` doesn't match with `scriptpubkey_asm`).

 Further, there could be some room for improvement by removing redundant transaction parsings and implementing some faster mining method.